jboss-developer/jboss-eap-quickstarts/quickstarts/helloworld-mdb/README.md

 The application this project produces is designed to be run on a JBoss AS 7.1.0.

 NOTE:
+This Project will use the already default configured connection factory named "InVmConnectionFactory" with the jndi "java:/ConnectionFactory" and a queue named "testQueue" with the jndi "queue/test".
-This project retrieves artifacts from the JBoss Community Maven repository, a superset of the Maven central repository.
+The artifacts will come from the JBoss Community Maven repository, a superset of the Maven central repository.

 With the prerequisites out of the way, you're ready to build and deploy.